-6.2 Commissioning of the appliance
+6.2 Commissioning of the appliance/ system

-After having carried out the above operations, the appliance can be commissioned.
+After having carried out the above operations, the appliance/ system can be commissioned.

-1. Switch on the electrical supply to the appliance.

-The appliance may carry out a self-test as determined by the controller: 2 (on service display).

-After completing the self-test, the appliance goes to standby: \\\\ (on service display).

-- 2. Press the on/off button in order to put the appliance into operation.
-The boiler is heated and on the service display appear 3, [4], [7]. - 3.
+- Switch on the electrical supply to the appliance.
+The appliance will carry out a self-test: [2] (on service display).
+After completing the self-test, the appliance goes to standby: [-] (on service display). - 2.
+Press the on/off button in order to put the appliance into operation.
+The boiler is heated and on the service display appear 3, 4, 7. - 3.
 Set the pump position on the basis of the set maximum power and the resistance of the system on the water side.
-For the head of the pump and the pressure loss of the appliance, see § 7.5. - 4.
+For typical graph showing the head of the pump and the pressure loss of the appliance, see §7.5. - 4.
 Set the room thermostat higher than the room temperature.
-The appliance will now switch to CH operation: 5 on service display. - 5.
+The appliance will switch to CH operation: 5 on service display. - 5.
 Heat the system and the appliance to about 80°C. - 6.
 Check the temperature difference between the supply and return of the appliance and the radiators.
 This should be about 20°C. At this stage set the maximum power on the service panel.
 See Setting of maximum power.
 If necessary, change the pump position and/or the radiator valves.
-The minimum flow-through is:- - 200 l/h at a set power of 7.0 kW - 750 l/h at a set power of 26.2 kW - 7.
+The minimum flow-through is:- - 200 I/h at a set power of 7.0 kW - 750 I/h at a set power of 26.2 kW - 7.
 Switch off the electrical supply to the appliance. - 8.
-De-aerate the appliance and the system after cooling down. (fill up if necessary) - 9.
-Check the heating system and the hot water supply for proper operation. - 10.
-Instruct the User about filling, de-aerating and the operation of the heating system and the hot water supply.
+Check the heating system for proper operation. - 9.
+Instruct the User about the operation of the heating system.